dkandalov/dkandalov.github.io/_posts/coroutines/2018-05-06-call-with-current-continuation.md

 3
 4
 ```
 After printing `1` the program invokes `call/cc` which takes lambda as an argument.
 The lambda is evaluated straight away and prints `2`.
 Then `(continuation 3)` is called and this is where things become more interesting.
-Calling `continuation` will evaluate the `call/cc` expression to the value passed to `continuation`.
+Calling `continuation` will finish execution of the `call/cc` expression evaluating it to the value passed to `continuation`.
 In the example below it's equivalent to replacing `(print (call/cc ... ))` with `(print 3)`.
 The rest of the code in the lambda will not be executed so it will never print `🙈`.
 As in the previous examples `continuation` represents the rest of our program except that with `call/cc` we didn't have to make any effort to write code in continuation-passing style and got current continuation without restructuring code.

 #### Rocket jump

-In the previous example we used `continuation` inside the callback.
-But there are other options, e.g. saving reference to `continuation` and invoking it later outside of the callback, and may be even invoking several times.
+Previously we used `continuation` inside the callback.
+But there are other options, e.g. saving reference to `continuation` and invoking it later outside of the callback several times.
 This is exactly what the following example is about.
 ```
 (define (print message)
     (display message)